 I initially chose to review this brand because the cans, packaging, and branding were so stinkin’ cute!
 Little did I know the flavors were going to be great, too.
 Launched in 2019, SipClean is women-owned, with its mantra of keeping wellness in mind while creating a delicious, dealcoholized beverage with clean ingredients.

 SipC makes two varieties, a White Blend and a Rosé from Cabernet Sauvignon.
 The Rosé was unique, with flavors of mango, melon, cranberry and peach, which I found refreshing.
 The White was really light and effervescent as well.
 The Rosé and White Blend are only 35 calories per can and 3 grams of sugar, so you can’t beat those nutrition facts when enjoying a non-alcoholic adult beverage.
 10/10!

-This next brand is not truly a non-alcoholic wine but rather a ‘soft seltzer’ sparkling and lightly infused with 100% California Wine.
+This next brand is not a non-alcoholic wine but a ‘soft seltzer’ sparkling and lightly infused with 100% California Wine.
 We thought it belonged on this list, as it is still 0% alcohol and in line with the wine alternative.

 H20 offers sooo many flavors – Pinot Noir, Sauvignon Blanc, Moscato, Cabernet Sauvignon, Merlot, Chardonnay, Zinfandel, and Rosé so there is truly something for everyone if you like your wine light and with carbonation.
 There are no sulfites and no added sugar (so no headaches), gluten-free, and depending on the flavor, only 30-80 calories per can.